wilsonliaows/docs/connectors/jira/triggers.md

 *New/updated comment (real-time) trigger*

 ### Requirements
 The linked Jira account must have Jira administrators global permissions to use this real-time trigger.
-For more information on using Jira real-time triggers, head over to our [Jira real-time triggers documentation](https://docs.workato.com/connectors/jira.html#using-jira-real-time-triggers).
+Learn more in our [Jira real-time triggers documentation](https://docs.workato.com/connectors/jira.html#using-jira-real-time-triggers).

 ### Input fields
 No input fields are required.